Building resilience through permaculture in Sierra Leone

 IKI Small Grants supports FIOH-SL in their organisational capacity development through:

-- Training on advanced accounting and budgeting for administration and finance mangers
+- Training on advanced accounting and budgeting for administration and finance managers

-- Advanced training on monitoring and evaluation for project manager
+- Advanced training on monitoring and evaluation for 15 staff members

 ABOUT THE ORGANISATION